elabftw/elabdoc/doc/upgrade-to-docker.rst

 `````````````````````
 As you know, eLabFTW can only run with HTTPS.
 So if you were running it before, there are good chances that you already have a certificate.
 If it's a self-signed one, nothing needs to be done.
 The Docker image will generate a new certificate when the container is created.
 But your users will get a warning when they access the website, which is not ideal.

 One solution to this is to request a certificate from `Let's Encrypt <https://letsencrypt.org>`_.
 It's free and you get a real proper certificate.
 See the documentation on Let's Encrypt website on how to request a certificate for your website.
-You will need to have a domain name (it doesn't work if you just have an IP address or if the server is not accessible from outside a company's network) pointing to the server.
+You will need to have a domain name pointing to the server.
+It doesn't work if you only have an IP address or if the server is not accessible from outside a company's network.

 Another solution is to use the certificate you already have.